whereisciao/weather-app/README.md

 * `Rails.cache` was used to cache data.
 In development, a memory cache is used.
 In production, the application is configured to use Solid Cache, which is a databased-back Active Support cache.

 * Latitude and longitude coordinates are required to retrieve weather data.
 The `geocoder` gem is a robust geocoding library for converting street addresses into coordinates.
 In production, a Redis cache should be setup.
-Redis was left off to allow another developer to start this app easier.

 * Sentry.io was added for application monitoring.